Broken Arrow (1950 film): Plot

 Tom Jeffords finds a wounded 14-year-old Apache boy dying from buckshot wounds in his back.
-The boy first tries to attack him, but Jeffords gives him water and treats his wounds, staying with him until he heals.
+The boy tries to attack him, but Jeffords gives him water and treats his wounds, staying with him until he heals.
 The boy's tribesmen appear and are initially hostile but free Jeffords after the boy convinces them that he is a good man who helped him.
 However, when a group of gold prospectors approaches, the Apaches gag Jeffords and tie him to a tree.
 He watches helplessly as they attack the prospectors and torture the survivors.
 The warriors warn him not to enter Apache territory again.

 When Jeffords returns to Tucson, he encounters a prospector who escaped the ambush.
 He corrects a man's exaggerated account of the attack, but Ben Slade does not understand why Jeffords did not kill the Apache boy.
-Jeffords replies by defending his choice.

 Jeffords declines the army's request to scout Apache territory and instead learns the Apache language and customs from an Indian guide who lives among the townspeople.
 He plans to approach the Apache leader Cochise's stronghold on behalf of his friend Milt, who is in charge of the mail service in Tucson.
 The mail has not been reaching its destinations because of Apache raids, and Jeffords believes that the discussion may be a starting point for a peace treaty.
 He enters the Apache stronghold and talks with Cochise, who agrees to let the mail couriers through.
 The men realize that their underlying morality is similar, and Cochise is impressed with Jeffords' bravery and willingness to learn his language.
 Jeffords meets and falls in love with a young Apache woman named Sonseeahray.